Vyral/greg-mcdaniel/_posts/2019-01-24-how-to-get-started-on-your-2019-fitness-goals-today.md

 {% include youtube.html %}

-<center>I’m here with my friend Christina Reese who is helping me tackle my 2019 fitness goals.
-She wants to help you with your goals as well.</center>
+<center><em>I&rsquo;m here with my friend Christina Reese who is helping me tackle my 2019 fitness goals.
+She wants to help you with your goals as well.</em></center>

+&nbsp;

 Today I’m delighted to be joined Christina Reese.
 She’s the studio manager here at [ilovekickboxing.com](https://www.ilovekickboxing.com/){: target="_blank"} and I just signed up for their six-week challenge.